How to Do SEO for Blogs

 Around 1 billion people use Google Images daily.
 Google search stats show that 10.1% of Google traffic is for images.google.com.
 And if you want to get ranked in Google Images, optimize your images’ title, alt text, filename, caption, and the text surrounding the image.

 Some web browsers display the image title text as a tooltip when you hover your mouse over an image.
 However, a lot of people just tend to use the alt text as the title, due to the latter having certain accessibility problems on most browsers.

-Next, if an image is not shown to the reader for some reason, descriptive text is pulled up from the image’s alt text instead, which is especially useful to screen reader users.
+If an image is not shown to the reader for whatever reason, descriptive text is pulled up from the image’s alt text instead, which is especially useful to screen reader users.
 Follow this example to add an alt text to an image tag via HTML:

 <img class=”normal-image” src=”Nike ISPA Air Max 270 SP SOE.jpg” alt=”New Nike sneakers (ISPA Air Max 270 SP SOE)” title=”Nike ISPA sneakers”>